ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 1. In the terminal, execute the command below to create the Ballerina package for the API implementation.

     ```
-    $ bal new covid19
+    $ bal new write-a-restful-api
     ```

     You should see the output similar to the following.

     ```
+    package name is derived as 'write_a_restful_api'.
+Edit the Ballerina.toml to change it.

-    Created new package 'covid19' at /Users/covid19.
+    Created new package 'write_a_restful_api' at /Users/write-a-restful-api.
     ```

-    This creates a directory named `covid19` with the default module along with sample code for the service, as shown below.
+    This creates a directory named `write-a-restful-api` with the default module along with sample code for the service, as shown below.

     ```
     .